 Set Clear Boundaries

-This is something that I struggled with a lot until I’d lived on my own.
+This is something that I struggled with a lot until I lived on my own.
 I was so worried about gaining my parents’ approval that I was nervous about asserting my needs and creating the boundaries I needed to be successful.

 But learning how to do this is so essential to your wellbeing.
 Make it clear that if you’re going to have family time one day, you need the next day to yourself.

-Call upon your ability to listen and empathize so that you can better create a compromise.
+Call upon your ability to listen and empathize so you can create a compromise.
 For example, I realized that my dad needed to play his music to unwind, so I give him his set time to be noisy, then he gives me my set time of quiet.

-Know it Gets Better
+Know It Gets Better

 But you’re not.
 Over time, your parents will start to see you, and they’ll start to listen more — at least my parents did.
 Just keep being clear about your needs and offer yourself kindness and compassion — especially when you’re struggling to make it through another week of school after a weekend with the ‘rents.